arangodb/docs/3.9/graphs-pregel-algorithms.md

 authoritative webpages.

 The algorithm assigns each vertex two scores: The authority score and the hub score.
-The authority score rates how many good hubs point to a particular vertex (or webpage), the hub score rates how good (authoritative) the vertices pointed to are.
-Also see [en.wikipedia.org/wiki/HITS_algorithm](https://en.wikipedia.org/wiki/HITS_algorithm){:target="_blank"}
+The authority score of a vertex rates the total hub score of vertices pointing to that vertex; the hub score rates the total authority score of vertices pointed by it.
+Also see
+[en.wikipedia.org/wiki/HITS_algorithm](https://en.wikipedia.org/wiki/HITS_algorithm){:target="_blank"}

 ArangoDB's version of the algorithm converges after a certain amount of time.